Moze-Code/CodePath-prework/README.md

 <br> N/A

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-<br>I would want to learn how to implement the countdown feature for game and learning more Html and CSS.
+    * I would want to learn how to implement the countdown feature for the game and learning more Html and CSS.